Axisymmetric pulsar magnetosphere revisited: Conclusions

 \section{Conclusions}

 This paper has presented a global relativistic kinetic simulation of an axisymmetric pulsar magnetosphere with self-consistent $e^\pm$ pair production.
-Our PIC simulation used log-spherical coordinates with a grid size of $4096\times 4096$ covering the radial domain $r<30R_\star$, several times larger than the pulsar light cylinder $\RLC=6 R_\star$ chosen in the model.
+Our PIC simulation used log-spherical coordinates with a grid size of $4096\times 4096$ covering the radial domain $r<30R_\star$, several times larger than the pulsar light cylinder chosen in the model, $\RLC=6 R_\star$.
+The simulation has advanced features including a thin, dense atmospheric layer sustained on the star's surface, which provides a sufficient reservoir of particles at the magnetospheric footprints.
+Importantly, the simulation did not impose any plasma injection into the magnetosphere.
+Pairs were created only in response to particle acceleration, through a two-step process --- emission of gamma-rays followed by their conversion to $e^\pm$, as occurs in real pulsars.
 The high resolution allowed us to push the maximum accelerating voltage to a high value, which corresponds to the electron Lorentz factor $\gamma_0=10^4$, and to achieve a good separation of important energy scales $\gamma _0:\gamma _{\mathrm{thr}}: \varepsilon _{\mathrm{ph}} = 10^4:10^2:10$.

-Our main results may be summarized as follows.
+Such first-principles numerical experiments aim to uncover physical mechanisms operating in pulsars, in particular how the plasma magnetosphere self-organizes through pair creation and dissipates electromagnetic energy.
+As a disclaimer, we note that the numerical experiments do not reconstruct concrete observed pulsars.
+The achieved separation of scales and the multiplicity of $e^\pm$ creation are still below those in real objects.
+In addition, photon free paths were drawn from a simple prescribed distribution.
+More detailed calculations of photon-photon collisions will require expensive simulations of radiative transfer (and vastly vary between different pulsars).